Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 FBI Property Crimes Reported To Law Enforcement

-As to crimes reported to law enforcement as recorded by the FBI, the property crime rate increased considerably for the first time since 2012 per the FBI’s 2022 report.
+According to crimes reported to law enforcement, as recorded by the FBI, the property crime rate increased considerably for the first time since 2012, according to the FBI’s 2022 report.

 Other Sources For Property Crimes